soinajerry/LightNap/docs/getting-started/database-providers/in-memory-provider.md

 ## Configuration

-To use the In-Memory provider you will need to [configure `appsettings.json`](../../getting-started/configuring-app-settings) or your deployment host with:
+To use the In-Memory provider you will need to [configure `appsettings.json`](../application-configuration) or your deployment host with:

-- Set the `DatabaseProvider` setting to `InMemory`.
+- `DatabaseProvider` set to `InMemory`.

 ## Migrations